supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. To install helm, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty:

      > **Info**: Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
 The Kubernetes app's manifests are stored in helm charts.

    ```
    curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3
    chmod 700 get_helm.sh
    ./get_helm.sh
    ```

    **Note**: In case you see `Could not find git.
 It is required  for plugin installation.` warning, please ignore it and continue with the lab.

    ![](.././media/installhelm.png "installhelm")

-1. Next, you have to run the below command to ensure the Azure CLI version and customlocation extension for Az CLI are the latest.
+1. Next, you have to run the below command to ensure the Azure CLI version and custom location extension for Az CLI are the latest.

     ```
     az upgrade -y